balrampandey19/Room_persistence_android/README.md

-# Room Persistence Library Android with Kotlin
+# Room Persistence Library Android with Kotlin and RxJava
  Room is an abstraction layer over SQLite, providing Object mapping, and other good stuff.